yeni2766/yeni2766/README.md

 ### About Me

-During my time at university, I realised I had a passion in software engineering, I spent months improving on my current skills learnt at University and also I learned new ones to improve my current skillset.
-After that, I joined Xander Talent to further my self-improvement to not only improve my technical skills, but also my consulting skills which will make me more desirable candidate for a future client.
+During my time at university, I realised I had a passion for software engineering, I spent months improving on my current skills learnt at University and also I learned new ones to improve my current skill set.
+After that, I joined Xander Talent to further my self-improvement in not only improving my technical skills but also my consulting skills which will make me a more desirable candidate for a future client.
 As of February 2023, I started my journey as a Software Engineering Consultant.

 Currently, I have a passion for creating dynamic and responsive websites.
 My dedication to designing and implementing applications that meet industry standards and user needs has driven my success in the field.
 As a person, I am highly motivated and thrive in challenging environments that push me to innovate and excel.
 I have experienced a variety of programming languages, including JavaScript, CSS and HTML.
 I have also worked with web development frameworks such as Django and React.

 ### My Skills

 •	JavaScript
+            <i class="devicon-javascript-plain"></i>
 •	HTML
 •	Python
 •	CSS